 For older children, photography is a great artistic way to make a record of nature without removing any of it.
 You could suggest projects such as taking the same picture in each different season, making a study of a particular flower or tree, or learning about the effect of natural light on a nature scene.

-When it comes to nature adventures, camping is one outdoor activity that kids really love.
-It’s a great way to spend family time away from the usual distractions, and gives you lots of opportunities to explore nature.
+When it comes to nature adventures, camping is one outdoor activity that kids really love (and these tips for stress-free camping with kids and what to wear camping will help the grown-ups have fun too).
+Camping is a great way to spend family time away from the usual distractions, and gives you lots of opportunities to explore nature.

 During the day, you can organise activities like a camping scavenger hunt, following an ant trail, playing outdoor games or climbing a tree.
 You can also work together as a family setting up the campsite.
 At night you can do the typical campfire activities such as telling stories, making smores, stargazing, and maybe even a night walk with torches.

 If a full-on camping trip feels like a bit of a stretch, backyard camping is a good alternative.
 This is a particularly relevant option if your children are very small, as you have easy access to home comforts if you need them!